-- records for collection of client information - mechanism for client recall- annual reviews etc.... - · system for assessing quality of care
+- records for collection of client information - mechanism for client recall- annual reviews etc.... - system for assessing quality of care - practice audits (checklist of indicators of quality)

 PATIENT VISITS

 The person with diabetes should have regular contact with the health system.
 The following is a suggested schedule of visits and activities.